miraemilia/citybikes/README.md

     - average distance from/to each station
 #### Frontend
 - listing journeys as a table (25/50/75/100 per page)
-- listing stations with ability to filter
+- listing stations with possibility to filter
 - viewing single station data

 ## Technologies used: